 PCORI fee defined

 Named after the Patient-Centered Outcomes Research Institute it supports, the PCORI fee is imposed on businesses with self-insured health and welfare plans and is used to fund comparative clinical effectiveness research.
 Companies that meet the criteria must submit the PCORI fee to the IRS by July 31 each year, via Form 720.

 The first PCORI fees were applied to plan years ending on or after October 1, 2012, and will continue to be applied annually through plan years ending on October 1, 2019.
 In other words, for calendar year plans, the fee is effective for 2012 through 2018.

 Who is charged the PCORI fee, and who is not?

 Plan sponsors of applicable self-insured health and welfare plans are charged the PCORI fee, including plans that offer a health reimbursement arrangement (HRA) and possibly flexible spending account (FSA) options.
-To learn more, check out our detailed breakdown of situations where the PCORI fee does and does not apply.

 Why did the PCORI fee amount go up from last year?

 Initially set at a flat $1 or $2 fee, the PCORI fee starting with plan year 2014 has risen based on increases in the annual projected per capita amount of National Health Expenditures, set by the U.S. Department of Health and Human Services.